mhazad99/Rapid-Eye-Movement/README.md

 In the Snooz File menu -> Settings -> Packages
 Press "Add from folder"

-## To add the released package for Snooz beta-1.2.0 (CEAMSModules v6.11.0)
+## To add the released package for Snooz beta-1.1.0 or 1.2.0 (CEAMSModules v6.11.0)

-	- add the folder : release/RapidEyeMovementModules_0_5_0
+	- add the folder : release/RapidEyeMovementModules_0_5_0/RapidEyeMovementModules
-	- add the folder : release/RapidEyeMovementTools_0_9_0
+	- add the folder : release/RapidEyeMovementTools_0_9_0/RapidEyeMovementTools

 ## To add the packages in development